AKloc/BookNotes/Professional/Better Allies.md

 - On hiring / job descriptions:
 	- Be cognizant of the pictures you're using.
 	- Highlight paternal / family leave benefits
-	- Don't use alphalanguage like "high-powered" / "results-drive" / "action-oriented"
+	- Don't use alpha-ish language like "high-powered" / "competitive" / "results-drive" / "action-oriented"
+	- DO include "ability to work on a diverse team with a diverse range of people"
+	- LIMIT TO FIVE REQUIREMENTS, AND MAKE SURE THEY'RE ACTUAL REQUIREMENTS.
+		- Remember the studies that show that women tended to apply for jobs only when

 **What can I do with this?**
 - Write a plugin for chat / email / etc that looks for bad terms (like the above) and offers replacements?